teebs339/Python-Mastery/README.md

    * Maybe try plotting using some other library

 4) ML Chapter 1: Maths
-   * Statistics & Probability from here: https://www.khanacademy.org/math/statistics -probability
+   * Statistics & Probability from here: https://www.khanacademy.org/math/statistics-probability
-   * Linear Algebra from here: https://www.khanacademy.org/math/linear -algebra
+   * Linear Algebra from here: https://www.khanacademy.org/math/linear-algebra
-   * Calculus/derivatives from here: https://www.khanacademy.org/math/differential -calculus
+   * Calculus/derivatives from here: https://www.khanacademy.org/math/differential-calculus
    * P.S.
 I'm not gonna nerd on these because i have already studied these in my degree before but if you're new to it, learning these might be helpful.

 5) ML Chapter 2: Concepts